What’s the Smartest Way to Handle Broken Window Glass?

 What Is Glass-Only Replacement?

 Glass-only replacement is handled by a professional glazier.
 A glazier specializes in removing and replacing insulated glass units while keeping the existing window frame in place.
-This process allows the window to regain its clarity, insulation, and performance without the cost or disruption of a full replacement.
+This saves homeowners from the cost or disruption of a full window replacement.

 In most cases, glass-only replacement restores the insulating properties of the window by resealing the unit and refilling it with insulating gas.
 The result is a window that looks and performs like new, without altering the surrounding trim or structure.

-We regularly refer homeowners to high-quality, local glaziers who are experienced with the window styles commonly found in Raleigh-area homes, helping ensure glass repairs are done correctly and hold up over time.
+We regularly refer homeowners to high-quality, local glaziers who can ensure that glass repairs are done correctly and hold up over time.

 Why We Recommend Local Glaziers